paymill/paymill-gambio/README.md

 # Installation

-Download the following zip file and upload the content of extracted folder in the root directory of your Gambio shop.
+Download the following file, extract the zip file and upload the content of the copy_this folder in the root directory of your Gabmio gx2 shop.
+There is also a folder named changed_full:

+Inside this folder you will find the file changed_full/xtc3/admin/orders.php

+Inside this file you will find some code between the marker "<!-- Paymill begin -->" at the beginning and "<!-- Paymill end -->" at the end.
+Find the equivalent point at your catalog/admin/orders.php and paste the code between the paymill markers.

 https://github.com/paymill/paymill-gambio/archive/master.zip